 I’m pretty sure this is the American Robbin.
 From what I can tell, these birds are quite common in our area.
 They also tend to dominate the bird feeder, when I’m feeling generous enough to fill it.
 Their presence alone is enough to scare away the smaller birds bold enough to think they have a “right” to the food in the feeder.
 However, the big black crow (yet to be photographed) is pretty much the nuclear option when it comes to domination.
 There’s nothing remarkable about the noise this robin makes.
 From the observations I’ve made, they just make rapid noisy shrill calls, and are nothing like the meadow lark.
 If making a comparison to the world of tropical fish, they are kind of like the fresh water fish compared to the salt water fish.
 Their bellies are colorful, if you consider one color colorful.

 I’m pretty sure this is a Eurasian Collared-Dove.
 It’s native to the Middle East and Asia.
 What’s interesting about this bird is from what little research I’ve done, it sounds like it’s a relatively new bird to North America.
 According to a couple sources, it found its way to Florida in 1989 by way of the Bahamas, and since then has spread across the continent.
 As of 2011, it’s considered to be quite common in most States.
-I mostly seem them on the ground, but they build there nests in trees.
-We had a nest with a baby dove last year in one of our Austrian Pines.
+I mostly seem them on the ground feeding, and they build their nests in trees.
+We had a nest with a single baby dove last year in one of our Austrian Pines.
 Unless someone tells me otherwise, I’m sticking with Eurasian Collared-Dove, but the little black feather strip on the back of its neck is pretty telling.
 They also make a coo-COO-coo-coo sound that I usually hear in the morning.
 Otherwise, they just make grunting noises when flying (they don’t appear to be that agile).

 More to come …